From £35,48510

 15 Skoda Superb 2024 engine

-While the petrol is a fine choice and the market for diesel cars has shrunk significantly, it’s heartening that Skoda doesn’t abandon those drivers who cover big mileages or need a tow vehicle.
+While the petrol is a respectable choice too and the market for diesel cars has shrunk significantly, it’s heartening that Skoda hasn't abandoned those drivers who cover big mileages or need a tow vehicle.

-From cold, the four-cylinder engine grumbles quite obstinately, and the dual-clutch gearbox can join in with some clunkiness and reluctance to downshift.
-However, once all the fluids are warm, the engine sounds quite smooth, with minimal vibrations, and the gearbox becomes more responsive too.
+From cold, the four-cylinder TDI grumbles quite obstinately, and the dual-clutch gearbox can join in with some clunkiness and reluctance to downshift.
+However, once all the fluids are warm, the engine sounds quite smooth, with minimal vibrations, and the gearbox becomes more responsive.

 It retains some of the typical DSG tendency to upshift too early and to keep the revs too low, which can result in the engine bogging, then surging when you request some acceleration.
-A quick stab of the throttle usually prompts the gearbox to shift down a gear, though, letting you access the meaty mid-range you expect of a diesel.
+A quick stab of the throttle usually prompts the gearbox to shift down a gear, though, letting you access the meaty mid-range you expect of a diesel (see in-gear acceleration figures for the 2.0 TDI 150 below).

 Ultimately, the gearbox doesn’t have the fluidity of a good torque-converter automatic, but it’s good enough and rarely protests during hurried three-point turns.

-Braking performance was exemplary, coming to a stop in 45.8m from 70mph in a controlled fashion.
+Braking performance is exemplary; our 2.0 TDI test car coming to a stop in 45.8m from 70mph in a controlled fashion during our test.
 With no regenerative braking to corrupt pedal feel, it’s nicely progressive.

 RIDE & HANDLING